-Each student must have his/her ID card in his/her possession at all times when on property of Essex and must display this card at the request of Essex Police and Security personnel.
+Each student must have their ID card in their possession at all times when on property of Essex and must display this card at the request of Essex Police and Security personnel.

 NO PERSON CAN RECEIVE A STUDENT ID CARD IF THEY ARE NOT CURRENTLY REGISTERED FOR CLASS.